The prior category of flaws dealt with personal insults irrelevant to the argument. Here we describe flaws in argumentation techniques.

 We try to provide you with examples from past LSATs where these types of fallacies have appeared before.
 One such example can be found here:

 June 2001 LSAT, Section 3, Question 12.

 This is the so-called “black or white” fallacy.
 Essentially, it says, “Either you believe what I’m saying, or you must believe exactly the opposite.”
 Here is an example of the black or white fallacy:

 Either you are with me or you are against me.

 The argument above assumes that there are only two possible alternatives open to us.
 There is no room for a middle ground.

-You can strengthen these arguments by showing that there, generally, is no middle ground.
-The problem is that most arguments do have a middle ground, meaning that this argument doesn’t work and is very often a fallacy.
+You can strengthen these arguments by showing that there is no middle ground.
+However, the problem is that most arguments do in fact have a middle ground and thus this form of argumentation is often false and is considered a fallacy.

 October 2001 LSAT S4, Q13

 This fallacy is the opposite of the either/or fallacy.
 Instead of the either/or extremist the middle ground fallacy is moderation to the extreme.
 The correct solution is the compromise between the two parties.